-- 1. General Data Protection Policy - 2.
-Mobile Working Policy
+- 1. General Data Protection Policy

+- 2. Mobile Working Policy

 - 3. Data Retention and Disposal Policy

 - 4. Subject Access Request Policy

 - 5. Data Breach Checklist

-- 6. Joint Controllers Data Sharing Agreement
+- 6. Joint Controllers' Data Sharing Agreement

 - 7. Data Controller and Data Processor Agreement

 - 8. Privacy Notice

-This Policy is publicly published on the Chambers website under Isabella Crowdy's profile and is accordingly constructively brought to the attention of all clients, potential clients, sources of instruction (whether solicitors, public bodies or via direct access), other members of the Bar, staff, employees, regulatory bodies such as the BSB or ICO, third-party contractors and service providers, and any other person with whom Isabella Crowdy deals as a barrister.
+This Policy is publicly published on the Chambers' website under Pascal Bates' profile and is accordingly constructively brought to the attention of all clients, potential clients, sources of instruction (whether solicitors, public bodies or via direct access), other members of the Bar, staff, employees, regulatory bodies such as the BSB or ICO, third-party contractors and service providers, and any other person with whom Pascal Bates deals as a barrister.

-This Policy will govern all aspects of Isabella Crowdy's practice and activities as a Data Controller.
+This Policy will govern all aspects of Pascal Bates' practice and activities as a Data Controller.

-The Joint Controllers Data Sharing Agreement and Data Controller and Data Processor Agreement making up part of this Policy will be binding upon any person, organisation or body with whom Isabella Crowdy engages with respectively as a Joint Data Controller with Isabella Crowdy or as a Data Processor instructed or contracted by Isabella Crowdy.
+The Joint Controllers' Data Sharing Agreement and Data Controller and Data Processor Agreement making up part of this Policy will be binding upon any person, organisation or body with whom Pascal Bates engages with respectively as a Joint Data Controller with Pascal Bates or as a Data Processor instructed or contracted by Pascal Bates.

-Isabella Crowdy also adheres to 6 Pump Court's Data Protection, Privacy and Information Management Policy, which is publicly available on Chambers' website.
+Pascal Bates also adheres to Chambers' Data Protection, Privacy and Information Management Policy, which is publicly available on Chambers' website, though in the event of any perceived conflict, the provisions of this policy shall take precedence over that of any Chambers policy.